 Individual or married adults can adopt domestically through Alliance regardless of age, race, gender, religion, sexual orientation, or marital status.
 Married couples need to have been married at least one year, and at least one of the individuals must be a U.S. citizen.
 International programs have stricter eligibility requirements and vary by country.

 Adoption training is required for all families and covers topics such as attachment, bonding, openness, and adjustment.
-Families adopting for the first time complete a 12-hour adoption training program consisting of 2 hours of reading and 10 hours online or in-person classes.
-Repeat adopters complete 4 hours of online or in-person classes.
+Families adopting for the first time complete a 12-hour adoption training program consisting of two hours of reading and 10 hours online or in-person classes.
+Repeat adopters complete four hours of online or in-person classes.
 Alliance offers lifelong training, support, information, and referrals for clients and the general public.